-The courses and curriculm at Tuck are designed to advance the scholarship and understanding of private equity through academic research and thought leadership from professors, practitioners, and students.
+The courses and curriculm curriculum at Tuck are designed to advance the scholarship and understanding of private equity and venture capital through academic research and thought leadership from professors, practitioners, and students.

 Tuck offers several elective courses in private equity and venture capital.
 Below are several courses that explore these themes, taught by affiliated faculty.

 - Investing and Deal Making in Health Care: The Practitioners’ Perspectives

 - 15+ additional industry-relevant electives

 In the second year, Tuck students can make use of the independent study option to customize their educational experience.
 Projects are grounded in the established fields of management but they can cover a remarkable range of topics.
 Center faculty advise students undertaking independent study projects and provide contacts and information sources.
 These projects allow students to investigate a specific aspect of private equity or venture capital beyond what is covered in the regular curriculum.
 Recent Independent Study topics include: